 If you send out invitations in two stages, be discreet – guests must not ever know they weren’t your first choice.
 Mail the first set a minimum of three months before the wedding, and give those guests at least four weeks to reply.
 Make sure the second set also has at least four weeks to RSVP; this could push your timetable out considerably, so plan carefully.
 To help alleviate this, send new invitations as you receive regrets.
 Remember, you want a balance between sending the invitations close enough to the wedding to build excitement, and giving yourself enough time to send your final guest list to the caterer.

-For more ideas and advice, find out what information you should include on bridal shower invitations and how to word wedding invitations for divorced parents, and more wedding invitation advice!
+For more ideas and advice, find out what information you should include on bridal shower invitations and how to word wedding invitations for divorced parents, browse unique wedding invitations, and get more wedding invitation advice!